-At his church, it’s a tradition to ring bells to accompany the hymn-singing on this particular Sunday.
+I preached at a friend’s church because he was traveling.
+At that church, it’s a tradition to ring bells to accompany the hymn-singing on the final Sunday of the year.
 He had warned me, so I brought along an old school bell that sits on the shelf in my study.
 The ushers passed baskets of sleigh-type bells.

 When I asked people where the tradition came from, or what it meant, nobody knew.
 (Which proves that it’s a tradition, right?
 Churches abound with these.)

 “I heard the bells on Christmas day?” one woman suggested, tentatively, humming.

 “Their old familiar carols play,” we, ahem, chimed in.

 Bell-ringing was a fun tradition.
 We did “On this Day Earth Shall Ring” and “Go Tell It On the Mountain.”
 I can think of many Christmas songs which would sound great with bells.
 And yes, Christmastide is just beginning, isn’t it?
 The church begins its Christmas music as the rest of the world moves on to “Auld Lang Syne.”